entuland/wesh/README.md

 Have a look at `wool-72.png` to see where each color goes, or use the included [textures-72.xcf](/textures/textures-72.xcf) file (GIMP format) which has layers for adding the borders as well.

+As explained in [RGB Colors](#rgb-colors), the regular variants and the RGB custom palette are not compatible.
+You cannot add regular variants to the `.obj.dat` file of a mesh captured in RGB mode, and you cannot add a custom RGB palette to a mesh captured using the regular variants.
+If you need both modes, capture the mesh twice with different names.

 You can as well override any property you would normally pass to node_register(), such as `walkable`, `groups`, `collision_box`, `selection_box` and so forth.
 The only property that doesn't get really overridden but just _mangled_ according to the variants is the `description` one.
 You shouldn't even be overriding `tiles` cause they will be built according to the `variants` property (property which is specific to this mod's `.obj.dat` files).

 A couple considerations: